43rd session of UNESCO World Heritage Committee wraps up in Baku (UPDATE)

 Trend:

-The last meeting of the 43rd session of the UNESCO World Heritage Committee was held in Baku July 10, Trend reports.
+The last meeting of the 43rd session of the UNESCO World Heritage Committee is taking place in Baku, Trend reports.

-At the Baku session, 45 decisions were made, and 29 samples of heritage were included in the UNESCO World Heritage List.

 Reminding that July 10 is the last day of the session, the minister said that the preparation of documents was completed July 9.

-“Today a report and decisions made will be heard,” he said.
+“Today a report on making decisions will be heard,” he said.
 “The report consists of two parts.
 The decisions in the report have already been made."

 Then a brief report was heard.
-It was noted that the decisions made were edited and that 45 decisions were made during the session and 29 samples of heritage were included in the UNESCO List.
+It was noted that 45 decisions were made during the session and 29 samples of heritage were included in the UNESCO List.

 Expressing gratitude to the government of Azerbaijan for the high level of organization of the session held in Baku, Director of the UNESCO World Heritage Center Mechtild Rossler said that important decisions were made during these days.